theUniC/theunic.github.com/source/_posts/2013-07-23-my-new-and-shiny-personal-blog.markdown

 Mainly the reasons for the change have been

 1. Octopress is dead simple.
 You don't need complicated and bloated web interfaces.
 Instead is a matter of write content.
 As simple as that.
 2. It's fast than Wordpress.
-Remember Octopress is based on [Jekyll](http://jekyllrb.com), a static blog-aware web site generator, that dumps all of your posts to plain HTML.
+Remember Octopress is based on [Jekyll](http://jekyllrb.com), a static blog-aware web site generator, that dumps all your posts to plain HTML.
+3. Levarages git.
+Git is used to keep track of all the changes in your content :)
-3. Plays nice with Github.
+4. Plays nice with Github.
 Jekyll is intended to be deployed to github pages, so to publish the blog had been matter of minutes.

 ## The cons ##